mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ### **Systematics**

-Systematics.h is file manager in Empirical.
+Systematics.h is a file manager in Empirical.
 It is used to track genotypes, species, clades, or lineages of organisms.
 Systematics.h allows a user to create phylogenetic trees with various levels of abstraction -- using genotypes, phenotypes, etc, to keep track of lineage.

 This project focused on two topics -- creating models to establish the possible range of phylogenetic diversity, then testing those models, and lastly, incorporating these percentiles into systematics so that a user could find out how their own trees compare.